-niggertitz asked: LMFAO thank you for writing that essay on me J.K.
+niggertitz said: LMFAO thank you for writing that essay on me J.K.
 Rowling.
 Glad to know I inspire you.

 Ignorance will never not inspire me.
 The sad part is that stupid people are too stupid to know that they’re stupid (See: Life’s Little Mysteries and, related, the Dunning-Kruger Effect).
 Therefore, informing them of their ignorance is an exercise in futility.
 They’re usually proud of being ignorant or find it comical that other people proclaim them as such.